-This perfectly preserved town founded in the frenzy of the 1851 gold rush has served as the backdrop for several western flicks.
+This perfectly preserved town founded in the frenzy of the 1851 gold rush has served as the backdrop for several Western flicks.
 It's easy to see why.
-Jacksonville is one of only eight towns corralled into the National Register of Historic Places lock, stock, and barrel.
+Jacksonville is one of only a small number of towns corralled into the National Register of Historic Places lock, stock, and barrel.
 These days, living-history exhibits offering a glimpse of pioneer life and the world-renowned Britt Festivals of classical, jazz, and pop music are the draw, rather than gold.
 Trails winding up from the town's center lead to the festival amphitheater, mid-19th-century gardens, exotic madrona groves, and an intriguing pioneer cemetery.

 Don't go to these destinations in 2017—try our suggestions instead.More